Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

 glance, but crab is often paired with slightly sweet sauces and mixtures; Sake, an alcoholic beverage from Japan, is commonly paired with seafood such as crab and crayfish; and yogurt contains many of the same acids as vinegar.
-Out of the entire selection of foods from the clusters, it seems that cluster 8 has the most uncommon but potentially promising pairings.
+Out of the entire selection of ingredients from the clusters, it seems that cluster 8 has the most uncommon but potentially promising pairings.

 ## Principal Component Analysis